Scope of FOCAPD 2019

-We are inventing a world in which "high performance design" will become expected and delivered through systems that are agile, fault tolerance, and resilient.
+We are inventing a world in which "high performance design" will become expected and delivered through products and production systems that are agile, fault tolerance, and resilient.
 How will the process systems design community embrace these challenges and develop the necessary frameworks, knowledge and tools to support high performance design in a global manufacturing ecosystem?
 This will be the major theme of FOCAPD 2019.

 Whether from industry, government or academia, participants are invited to share their views and constructively debate how academic research and industrial development can support high performance design.
-Complimenting keynote addresses and presentations from leaders in the field, contributions as extended abstracts or full papers for presentation or for posters will form the core of the conference.
+Complimenting keynote addresses and invited presentations from leaders in the field, contributions as extended abstracts or full papers for presentation or for posters will form the core of the conference.
 We are organizing FOCAPD around different topics and in addition to the traditional process and product design areas we seek contributions in the areas of:

 - Agile Design – New products and processes must be integrated within existing organization manufacturing infrastructure or product constituents explicitly considered for out-sourcing to toll manufacturing as part of the product design and implementation process.
 How can we deliver effective frameworks and software tools to support agile design?